adobe/helix-cli/docs/usage.md

 ### Custom extension

 If you to render a Markdown file using `xml` or `json` rendering, a default pipeline is provided for those extensions.
-You simply need to create a `<extension>.js` file which contains one `main` function export and that sets the `payload.response.body` content.
+You simply need to create a `<extension>.js` file which contains one `main` function export and that sets the `context.response.body` content.
 Here is an example of a `json` renderer:

 ```js
 module.exports.main = async function main(context) {